If

 like).

-no data yet on how many chicks with longer ring fingers have male twins
+I couldn't find any data on how many chicks with longer ring fingers have male twins

 (although I would like to submit the anecdotal evidence that Leia is